 How you can use a lump-sum life insurance payout

 As the primary beneficiary, receiving such a substantial amount of money all at once can feel overwhelming.
 You may often wonder what to do with a lump sum life insurance payout.
 Use these tips to manage a life insurance policy payout.

-A life insurance payout can be a real lifeline for families who are trying to cope financially after the loss of a loved one.
+A life insurance payout can be a real lifeline for any surviving partner or family that is trying to cope financially after the loss of a loved one.

-Life insurance companies typically offer a variety of payout options for life insurance death benefit proceeds: a lump sum, an annuity, installment agreements and other similar structured payout plans, although this can vary by company and by policy.
-The default payout of most policies is a lump sum of the death benefit.
+Life insurance companies typically offer a variety of payout options for life insurance death benefit proceeds : a lump sum, an annuity, installment agreements and other similar structured payout plans, although this can vary by company and insurance policy.
+The default payout option of most policies is a lump sum of the death benefit.